 After a tooth is removed, a blood clot forms in the socket to protect the bone and nerves underneath while healing occurs.
 If the blood clot breaks down too soon, dry socket will occur usually about 3 or 4 days after the extraction.
 At this point, the wound becomes very sore.
-If you think this is happened to you, please call the receptionist so we can get you back in to place a dressing where the blood clot was, relieving the pain while the wound heals.
+If you think this is happening to you, please call the receptionist so we can get you back in to place a dressing where the blood clot was, relieving the pain while the wound heals.

 FOLLOW UP: The receptionist will call you, usually after 10am, on the next working day to check on your progress.